Flamholz-Lab/16s_absolute_quantification/README.md

 1. Create environment for subsequent steps, cutadapt to remove primer
 2. DADA2 to denoise, create ASV table, and using silva database to assign taxonomy
 3. Using the ASV table and taxomony table generated in 2 to identify spike-in, rescaling the rest of samples
+4. Accessory codes I used to access spike-in biases, correlation of community similarites, and community standard biases

 Source documentations:
 https://benjjneb.github.io/dada2/tutorial.html